Skip to main content

 🌿 Better Ways to Recover on Weekends

-Stick to a consistent wake-up time.
+Stick to a consistent wake-up time

-Try waking within an hour of your weekday schedule.
+Aim to wake within an hour of your weekday schedule.

-Get morning light.
+Get morning light

-Open the curtains as soon as you wake or step outside for a few minutes.
+Open the curtains as soon as you wake, or step outside for a few minutes.

 💡 The Emotional Side of Weekends

-Sometimes sleeping in isn’t really about rest at all — it’s about avoiding stress.
+Sometimes sleeping in isn’t really about rest.

-A weekend routine doesn’t have to be rigid — just kind, steady, and supportive.
+A weekend routine doesn’t need to be rigid.

 🔑 Final Thoughts